-In the aerobic ponds, the aerators were operating during five of the six inspections.
+In the aerobic ponds, the aerators were operating during three of the six inspections.
 The ponds were noted to be turbid and dark green/brown in colour.
+There were no floatables noted on either pond, with the exception of 31 May where fat balls were noted floating adjacent to the outlet.
 Large numbers (in the hundreds) of birds (mallard and paradise ducks, black swans, and Canadian geese) were noted during all inspections.

-The wastewater level in the maturation cells was high during two of the inspections, with the dividing wall submerged on one occasion.
-The effluent generally appeared turbid dark green/brown.
+The wastewater level in the maturation cells was high during all of the inspections, with the dividing wall submerged on five occasions.
+The effluent generally appeared turbid dark green.